aowen87/VisIt-Sphinx-Python-Manual/README.md

 Information about attributes, events, and functions are pulled directly from VisIt and must be updated through VisIt.

 ### Generating
-To generate attributes, events, and functions, simply evoke the sphinx\_extractor script with your VisIt src/bin directory as an argument like so:
+To generate attributes, events, and functions, simply run the sphinx\_extractor script with your VisIt src/bin directory as an argument like so:

     python sphinx_extractor.py path/to/visit/src/bin